FAQs from cities

 What are the benefits of funding the AWI?

-The Active Well-being Initiative and Global Active City programme constitute the only worldwide venture that brings together municipalities for the promotion of sport, physical activity and well-being for all, while working towards an internationally recognised standard.
+The Active Well-being Initiative and Global Active City Certification constitute the only worldwide venture that brings together municipalities for the promotion of sport, physical activity and well-being for all, while working towards an internationally recognised standard.
 Funders will contribute to the greater good and be able to promote their involvement as part of their corporate social responsibility.
 The AWI provides access to a global network and to a holistic approach that has proven to work in different settings.

 The AWI provides the opportunity for private or charitable benefactors and governments to support work: